What is a master degree project

 - Degree project and job fairs: you can meet company representatives at the various fairs and company presentations organised at KTH.

-If you choose to do your thesis project at a company, please share this information with your contact at the company: Information to external partners.
+If you choose to do your thesis project at a company, please find a general checklist for students and employers that can be downloaded at: https://www.kth.se/en/samverkan/exjobb and share it with your contact at the company.

 Get inspired by finished master theses in DiVA.

 Examiner and supervisor

 Every degree project has to have an examiner and a supervisor from KTH.
 The role of the examiner is to take responsibility for the quality of the degree project, and to grade your degree project once completed.
 Your work is supported by a supervisor from KTH.
 The supervisor follows your work throughout the project.
 When doing your degree project at a company or at another university, you have a supervisor there as well.

 Degree project at companies

 According to Swedish law, the thesis report has to be a public document.
 The project reports are published in the KTH Publication Database DiVA.
 The thesis presentations are also public events.
 Make sure that the company is aware of these regulations, share the general checklist for students and employers with your company supervisor, the checklist can be downloaded at: https://www.kth.se/en/samverkan/exjobb.
 Some of your results may be left out due to confidentiality reasons, but your degree project will be graded based on the public report.